ScottyGB/group3/1_user_and_competitor_research/ideation.md

 * A guide to bars in Manchester.
 * A guide to driving as a student.
-* A guide to student accomodation in Manchester.
+* A guide to student accommodation in Manchester.
 * A guide to arranging student finance.
 * A guide to managing general finances.
 * A guide to having fun in Manchester.